waywardphilosopher/parami/src/pages/about.md

 I publish books, and run writing-related projects through my social enterprise [Wind&Bones](https://books.windandbones.com).
 Our latest book is a collection of stories translated between Taiwanese and Scottish Gaelic.
 It's [pretty cool](https://taigael.com).
 I'm also busy trying to upgrade my Mandarin Chinese, and my Taiwanese language.
 I also run public events in philosophy and creative writing in both English and Mandarin.

-I was at Parami University at the very start, before it was a University, and worked in Myanmar on Parami’s founding faculty back in 2017, as well as in 2018-19 as a writer in residence along with my Wind&Bones compadre, Dr. Hannah Stevens.
+I was at Parami University at the very start, before it was a University, and worked in Myanmar on Parami’s founding faculty back in 2017, as well as in 2018-19 as a writer-in-residence along with my Wind&Bones compadre, Dr. Hannah Stevens.

 That’s probably enough for an introduction.
 I look forward to meeting you all!